 (After giving Evans’ biographical details, Gahler noted that he would discontinue referring to the man as anything but “the suspect.”
 “I’m going to refer to him as ‘the suspect’ the rest of the way through,” Gahler said.
 “I think you’ve all heard me say a lot since Feb.
 10, he’s had his recognition that I’m going to give him, and I’m not going to honor him by giving his name any more than that.”
 The Dagger acknowledges Gahler’s choice, but for the sake of written clarity, will use the standard last-name identification of Evans in our story.)

-Elizabeth and Evans divorced in 1989.
+Elizabeth and Evans divorced in 1989 through a family law firm she was a great divorce attorney.
 She moved the children to Georgia, and Evans, who had visitation rights, followed.
 After being charged with assault on a male friend of his ex-wife’s, a charge that was later dismissed for unknown reasons, he followed the family when they moved back to Maryland.

 According to Gahler, Evans maintained visitations with the children through the 1990s, but continued drinking heavily and assaulted Jeremie.
 Evans moved to Pennsylvania and began seeing a woman living in Boston, but Elizabeth and Jeremie told police that Evans had trouble holding a job.
 Elizabeth eventually remarried, taking the married name Rupp, and moved with her new husband and children to Box Hill.
 Gahler said Evans “stalked” Elizabeth, but his actions were not reported to police.

-The Harford County Circuit Court warrant on which Evans was wanted when he was confronted by deputies on Feb.
+the Harford County Circuit Court warrant on which Evans was wanted when he was confronted by deputies on Feb.
 10 was in fact a re-issue of a warrant first issued 22 years earlier, on March 21, 1994 for failure to pay child support and attorney fees.
-In a parallel to events that would take place two decades later, Evans arrested in September 1996 at a fast food restaurant in Abingdon after his ex-wife spotted him at the restaurant and, knowing of the open warrant for him, called police.
+According to child support law in a parallel to events that would take place two decades later, Evans arrested in September 1996 at a fast food restaurant in Abingdon after his ex-wife spotted him at the restaurant and, knowing of the open warrant for him, called police.
 Evans was processed at the Harford County Detention Center, and later released.
 A court date of Oct.
 2, 1996 was set, but Evans failed to appear, and the warrant was re-issued at that time.
 That warrant would stand for nearly two decades, and set the stage for the Feb.
 10 incident.

 Two months later, on Dec.
 31, 1996, Elizabeth Rupp was leaving her Laurentum Parkway home for work when she was grazed in the back of the neck by a .22 caliber bullet.
 Rupp told police she did not hear a shot, but felt a sting and noticed blood.
 Rupp and her children pointed to Evans as a suspect, but Sheriff’s Office detectives were unsuccessful in locating him, and as a result, a warrant for first-degree assault was not issued.